athena-biju/aspasia/aspasia-engine/README.md

 # ASPASIA Compliance Engine v1.0

-Welcome to the **MA’AT Compliance Engine**.
+Welcome to the **ASPASIA Compliance Engine**.
 This repository contains a complete, working prototype of a **policy‑as‑code engine** designed to enforce financial regulations (MiCA, Basel III, FATF, etc.) across payment networks.
 It includes a local command‑line interface, a REST API, and containerised